Splidejs/splide/README.md

 * [Documents](https://splidejs.com/category/users-guide/)

 ## 🚨 Splide v3.0.0 Is Coming
 Splide is planning to release the major version update soon (hopefully in the end of this month).
-I'm carefully building it with trying not to break sliders with old versions, but you should **lock the version** just in case.
+I'm carefully building it with trying not to break sliders using old versions, but you should **lock the version** just in case.

 I didn't expect so many people pick my library, but now it hits more than 240M per month in jsDelivr.
 Thank you guys! 😄